ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Approach

 To suppress jitter caused by hand tremors or detection noise, we process the raw world-frame poses using an adaptive Kalman filter \cite{kalman1960new}.
 Crucially, our filter addresses the cyclic nature of rotation by performing rotation unwrapping, which prevents sudden numerical jumps and ensures smooth angular transitions.
 Furthermore, we adaptively adjust the filter's confidence based on the PnP reprojection error.
 This enables the system to rely heavily on high-quality detections, while automatically prioritizing smooth prediction when markers are partially occluded.
 Since the sphere center has a static physical offset with the gripper's tip, we apply a pre-calibrated rigid-body transformation $T_{\mathrm{sphere} \leftarrow \mathrm{tip}}$ to obtain the final end-effector pose:

 The resulting sequence forms the final smoothed manipulation trajectory $\mathcal{T}_{j}$.

-\textbf{Articulation Axis Estimation}: Given the articulation trajectory $\mathcal{T}_j$, we infer the kinematic mechanism of the manipulated object.
-We consider two primary articulation types, \textit{prismatic} and \textit{revolute}, and employ an analytical fitting approach based on Principal Component Analysis (PCA) and non-linear optimization.
-For the prismatic joint where motion follows a 3D line, we apply Singular Value Decomposition (SVD) to the centered points of $\mathcal{T}_j$.
-The axis direction $\mathbf{p}_d$ is identified as the eigenvector associated with the largest singular value, while the axis center $\mathbf{p}_c$ is defined as the centroid of the trajectory.
-For the revolute joint where motion follows a circular arc, we adopt a two-stage process.
-We first determine the rotation axis direction $\mathbf{p}_d$ (i.e., the plane normal) using the eigenvector associated with the smallest singular value from SVD.
-We then project the points onto the plane orthogonal to $\mathbf{p}_d$ and solve for the rotation center $\mathbf{p}_c$ via non-linear least squares optimization to minimize radial deviation.
-The final joint type is selected by comparing the reconstruction residuals of both models while applying a penalty for model complexity.
+\textbf{Articulation Axis Estimation}: Given the trajectory $\mathcal{T}_j$, we estimate the kinematic mechanism of the object as either a \textit{prismatic} or \textit{revolute} joint using Principal Component Analysis (PCA) and non-linear optimization.
+For a prismatic joint, we apply SVD to the centered points of $\mathcal{T}_j$.
+The axis direction $\mathbf{p}_d$ is the eigenvector with the largest singular value, and the center $\mathbf{p}_c$ is the trajectory centroid.
+For a revolute joint, we first extract the rotation axis $\mathbf{p}_d$ (the plane normal) as the eigenvector with the smallest singular value.
+Points are then projected onto the orthogonal plane, where the rotation center $\mathbf{p}_c$ is solved via non-linear least squares to minimize radial deviation.
+The final joint type is selected by comparing the reconstruction residuals of both the prismatic and revolute models.
+To prevent overfitting to the more complex revolute model when a simpler prismatic motion is observed, we utilize the Bayesian Information Criterion (BIC) as the penalty term for model complexity.
 As a result, we obtain the articulation type and axis parameters $\mathbf{A}_j = \{\mathbf{p}_{c}, \mathbf{p}_{d}\}$.